 Ellie Hollander was named President and Chief Executive Officer of Meals on Wheels America in February 2013.
-Under Ellie’s leadership, the organization has experienced a 50% increase in revenue, grown in size by 66% and undergone many significant transformational changes.
+Under Ellie’s leadership, the organization has undergone many significant transformational changes.
 This includes redefining the organization’s vision and mission, initiating a full organizational rebrand, investing in infrastructure and systems, embarking on a multi-year Ad Council Campaign and pursuing ground-breaking research.
 These changes have all been designed to more comprehensively support a nationwide network of Meals on Wheels programs committed to assuring the health, safety and independence of America’s seniors.

 Ellie’s move to Meals on Wheels America was the result of decades of experience working with both for-profit and non-profit organizations.
 Through this experience, Ellie developed a strong knowledge and understanding of the challenges facing a growing aging population and gained extensive experience in building and leading membership organizations.
 While at Good360, where she had been serving as Chief Strategy Officer and Executive Vice President of Business Development, Ellie led the organization to a more disciplined approach to setting strategy, determining performance and impact metrics and developing plans to operationalize the strategy.
 She also oversaw the sourcing of millions of dollars of product donations from Fortune 500 companies that were then distributed to thousands of nonprofits serving millions of people in need.